tankist/CV/README.md

 Deals aggregation site for moms in US.
 Mainly consists of iOS application and PHP backend.
 Since the end of 2016 soft migration to VueJS in admin backend is in progress.
 Previously it was written with raw HTML+jQuery, was slow and not flexible.

-### Team Lead / Senior PHP Developer / Node.JS developer for Brightgrove, Kharkov
+### Team Lead / Node.JS developer / Senior PHP Developer for Brightgrove, Kharkov

+_January 2018 – Present_

+Pluto.tv - Internet-based TV platform.
+Pluto TV runs as an app on 14 platforms,[4] including AppleTV, Android TV, Amazon Fire TV, Chromecast, Roku, and PlayStation consoles.
+As of May 2017, the service was averaging 6 million users per month

+* API development and support
+* AWS infrastructure development (Cloudformation, ECS)

-_August 2011 – Present_
+_August 2011 – December 2017_

 Comparison shopping service.
 System features: searching, comparing, selection and ordering of deals from different API.